theupdateframework/taps/tap4.md

 The repository name also corresponds to the name of the local directory on the TUF client where metadata files would be cached.
-Crucially, there is where the [root metadata file](tap5.md) for a repository would be found.
+Crucially, there is where the [root metadata file](tap5.md) for a repository is located.

-There is also a list of URLs that indicates where to retrieve files from.
+There is also a list of URLs that indicates from where files are to be retrieved.
-This list of URLs should not be omitted or empty, because it specifies where TUF clients may download metadata and target files.
+This list of URLs should not be omitted or be left empty, because it specifies where TUF clients may download metadata and target files.
 Each URL points to a root directory containing metadata and target files.

 The value of the "mapping" key is a priority-ordered list that maps paths (i.e., target names) to the specific repositories.
-Every member in this list is a dictionary with at least two keys:
+Every entry in this list is a dictionary with at least two keys:

 * "paths" specifies a list of target paths of patterns.
 A desired target must match a pattern in this list for this mapping to be consulted.